Best Online Master's in Counseling

 Accreditation for Online Master's in Counseling Degrees

 Colleges and universities in the U.S. must be accredited to confer valid degrees recognized by most professional bodies and employers.
-Organizations who have received authority from the U.S. Department of Higher Education and the Council for Higher Education Accreditation (CHEA) grant accreditation.
+Organizations that have received authority from the U.S. Department of Higher Education and the Council for Higher Education Accreditation (CHEA) grant accreditation.
 Accreditation determines a school's eligibility for federal funding and the quality of its programs, respectively.

 Popular with our students.